 1987: The musical "Les Misérables," based on the Victor Hugo novel, opens on Broadway.
 The musical, which developed into a global phenomenon after its English debut in London in October 1985, would run for 6,680 performances on Broadway before closing on May 18, 2003.
 At the time of its closing, it was the second-longest-running Broadway musical after "Cats," but was surpassed by "The Phantom of the Opera" in 2006.

-1980: In Chicago, Ill., a jury finds John Wayne Gacy Jr. guilty of the murders of 33 men and boys.
+1980: A jury in Chicago, Illinois, finds John Wayne Gacy Jr. guilty of the murders of 33 men and boys.
 The next day the jury would sentence Gacy to death for his crimes.
 Gacy would eventually be executed via lethal injection on May 10, 1994.

 1978: Actor John Cazale dies of bone cancer at the age of 42 in New York City.
 During his six-year film career, Cazale appeared in five films, "The Godfather," "The Conversation," "The Godfather Part II," "Dog Day Afternoon" (pictured) and "The Deer Hunter," all of which earned Academy Award nominations for Best Picture.

 1971: Paul McCartney wins his lawsuit to turn The Beatles' financial affairs over to a receiver and not Allen Klein, who was managing John Lennon, George Harrison and Ringo Starr.
 The Beatles' contractual partnership would not be officially dissolved until Jan.
 9, 1975.

-1970: Writer, editor and publisher Dave Eggers, known for the best-selling memoir "A Heartbreaking Work of Staggering Genius" and for founding the independent publishing house McSweeney's, is born in Boston, Mass.
+1970: Writer, editor and publisher Dave Eggers, known for the best-selling memoir "A Heartbreaking Work of Staggering Genius" and for founding the independent publishing house McSweeney's, is born in Boston, Massachusetts.

 1969: Paul McCartney of The Beatles marries photographer Linda Eastman in a small civil ceremony in London, England.
 The couple is seen here in 1976 during the Wings Over America tour.
 The couple remained together up until Linda McCartney's April 17, 1998, death from breast cancer at the age of 56.